Domestication of the dog: Morphological divergence

 The first dogs were certainly wolflike; however, the phenotypic changes that coincided with the dog–wolf genetic divergence are not known.
 Identifying the earliest dogs is difficult because the key morphological characters that are used by zooarchaeologists to differentiate domestic dogs from their wild wolf ancestors (size and position of teeth, dental pathologies, and size and proportion of cranial and postcranial elements) were not yet fixed during the initial phases of the domestication process.
 The range of natural variation among these characters that may have existed in ancient wolf populations, and the time it took for these traits to appear in dogs, are unknown.

 The fossil record suggests an evolutionary history that may include both morphologically dog-like wolves and wolf-like dogs.
 If the earliest dogs followed humans scavenging on carcasses that they left behind, then early selection may have favoured a wolf-like morphology.
 Perhaps when humans became more sedentary and dogs became closely associated with them was there selection for smaller, phenotypically distinct dogs, even if a reduced body size in dogs may have occurred before agriculture.

 When, where, and how many times wolves may have been domesticated remains debated because only a small number of ancient specimens have been found, and both archaeology and genetics continue to provide conflicting evidence.
-The most widely accepted earliest dog remains are those of the Bonn-Oberkassel dog which date to 15,000 YBP.
+The most widely accepted earliest dog remains are those of the Erralla dog which date to 17,410–17,096 YBP.
+Erralla's dog humerus already shows a reduction in side compared to wolves' humeri, implying that natural or artificial selection had already affected dog morfology during the Last Glacial Period.
 Earlier remains dating back to 30,000 YBP have been described as Paleolithic dogs but their status as dogs or wolves remains debated.

+A comprehensive 2025 morphometric study analyzing 643 canid skulls spanning 50,000 years found that distinctive dog skull morphology first appeared around 11,000 years ago, with the earliest morphological dogs identified at the Mesolithic site of Veretye in Russia.
+The study demonstrated that substantial phenotypic diversity already existed among early Holocene dogs, millennia before the intensive breed selection of the 19th century.